IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 This is Singapore Changi Airport and Changi Air Base.
 From this satellite image, we **cannot find any nearby HDB flats or condominiums.** Moreover, this area is **not close to any water body** other than the surrounding sea.
 As such, we reject this location.

 ![13](13.png)

 This is Singapore Tengah Air Base.
 From this picture, **it is also very secluded from any HDB flats or condominium**, and the surrounding water bodies are **extremely large**.
 It is likely that this is not the area either.

-This leaves us with three possible locations: Seletar Airport, Sembawang Air Base and Payar Lebar Airbase.
+This leaves us with three possible locations: Seletar Airport, Sembawang Air Base and Payar Lebar Air Base.
 Given that these airports/airbases are near many HDB flats, we can assume that the flight paths are likely localized around there.

 ![14](14.png)

-The park with the water body is likely in this picture.
+The park with the water body is likely in the picture above.

 However, this is still a really large area (approximately 18.95km by 11.33km).
 How can we start narrowing down our search?